AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 📜░░**Question:** I am starting the game not near the drum kit and can't get to it?

-**Answer:** 1.
+✔**Answer:** 1.
 Make your sure your VR headset is calibrated correctly with your sensors.
 2. Use your VR hand laser and locate the red configuration button.
 You will see it floating in the air near the drum kit.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/913a003f-5bfd-4a3b-9059-68531f2a8a29)